 Restructured Operations.
 In March 1998, the Company announced restructuring plans for its domestic and international operations designed to maximize production and capacity efficiencies, reduce fixed costs, upgrade existing technology and equipment, and improve customer service.
 Major elements of the restructuring include (i) consolidating the Company's packaging operations, (ii) outsourcing manufacturing of heavy duty batteries, and (iii) closing certain of the Company's existing manufacturing, packaging and distribution facilities.
 The Company recorded a charge of \$7.5 million in the second quarter of the current fiscal year in connection with the restructuring program and expects to record an additional \$2.0 million of costs in subsequent periods.
 The Company currently anticipates annual aggregate cost savings of the restructuring program, after full implementation (currently expected in early 1999), to be approximately \$5.0 million.
 The restructuring is in addition to prior actions taken by the Company following the Recapitalization to rationalize manufacturing and other costs, which the Company estimates have an annual aggregate cost savings of approximately \$8.6 million.
+Such savings may not be indicative of actual savings in future periods because of the likelihood of additional overhead or other costs in future periods in support of business growth objectives.
 The Company believes that its current manufacturing capacity remains sufficient to meet its production requirements for the foreseeable future.